alanxoc3/zeldo-game/README.md

 ## TODOS (For the developer):

 ### Next todos:
-- TODO: Figure out a framework for all objects to be saveable.
 - TODO: Player health must be saveable too.

 ### Player helper objects sprint!